amcm329/spamfilter/README.md

 python -m build
 ```

-This will create a folder dist with two files:
+This will create a folder called *dist* with two files:
 * spamfilter-0.0.1.tar
 * spamfilter-0.0.1-py3-none-any.whl